What’s behind those magnificent doors?

 As you know, arts and culture had to shut and is by no means back on its feet.

 Creativity is at the core of so much – design, music, TV, film, live shows, architecture, fashion and so much more!
-Because we are passionate about the creative process and what it brings to our lives, throughout Covid we have been spending our time:
+Because we are passionate about the creative process and what it brings to our lives, throughout Covid and since then we have been spending our time:

 - Mentoring and encouraging young people

 - Providing support, rehearsal space and mentoring for professional creatives to continue to work during this difficult time.